 If you're looking to achieve that fresh-looking, lit-from-within glow, cream blush is a must.
-Creamy formulas make it easy to add a natural-looking flush, and unlike their powdery counterparts, they're hydrating, often nourishing, and super blendable.
-Plus, many can be applied with your fingers, which makes them ideal for on-the-go makeup.
+Buttery-smooth formulas make it easy to add a natural-looking flush, and unlike their powdery counterparts, they're hydrating, often nourishing, and super blendable.
+Many can even be applied with your fingers, making them ideal for on-the-go glam.

 Best Drugstore: Maybelline New York Cheek Heat Gel Cream Blush